momentohq/public-dev-docs/docs/topics/manage/pricing.md

 <details>
   <summary>Will it scale?</summary>
 Hell yes!
 Momento services are the best way to future-proof your application story.
-You can add Momento Cache *extremely* quickly, and it just fades into the background whether you are doing 1 RPS or 1 million RPS.
+You can add Momento Cache *extremely* quickly, and it just fades into the background whether you are doing 1 operation per second (OPS) or 1 million OPS.
 You just pay for what you use, so you get a scalable cache without spending a lot of cash.
 </details>